Stockholm–Åre bid for the 2026 Winter Olympics: History

+On 24 June 2019, the International Olympic Committee, at the 134th IOC Session, awarded the 2026 Winter Olympics to Milan and Cortina d'Ampezzo, Italy, by a vote of 47 to 34.
+If they had won the bid, Stockholm would have been the second city to host both the Summer and Winter Olympics (after Beijing).

 Previous bids

-Stockholm hosted the 1912 Summer Olympics but has never hosted the Winter Games. Åre has never hosted the Olympics.
+Stockholm hosted the 1912 Summer Olympics but has never hosted the Winter Games.
+The city made a bid to host the 2004 Games, but was defeated by Athens. Åre has never hosted the Olympics.

 Branding

-The Candidate City logo was unveiled on 27 November 2018 during its presentation at the ANOC General Assembly in Tokyo, Japan.
+The candidate city logo was unveiled on 27 November 2018 during its presentation at the ANOC General Assembly in Tokyo, Japan.
 The logo of its candidature is derived from the Swedish folk design style and colors called the “Kurbits” style.
-The logo was designed by Anna Ahnborg and Happy F&B.

-The bid book was published and the website was relaunched on 29 January 2019 in keeping with the bid slogan "Made in Sweden" (Gjord i Sverige).
+The logo was designed by Anna Ahnborg and Happy F&B. The bid book was published and the website was relaunched on 29 January 2019 in keeping with the bid slogan "Made in Sweden" (Gjord i Sverige).